adam-rw/ssh-proxy/README.md

 # SSH Proxy

-SSH Proxy is a simple wrapper written in Python 3 for creating a SOCKS5 compatible proxy to connect via an SSH tunnel.
+SSH Proxy is a simple wrapper written in Python 3 for creating SOCKS5 compatible proxies that connect via SSH tunnels.

 SSH Proxy is useful for situations when you need to browse websites that are behind a corporate firewall, such as internal tools, test and staging servers etc.